Class 3 – Summer term 2025!

 Homework will be posted on Dojo on Tuesday.
 This will be:

-Children receive stars as a reward point.
-Rewards may link to our Carey Qualities, it may be for listening well, being independent, great work or home learning, it may be for a lovely smile….the possibilities are endless!
+Children receive House Points as a reward.
+They may link to our Carey Qualities, it may be for listening well, being independent, great work or home learning, it may be for a lovely smile….the possibilities are endless!
 Pupils receive a sticker but it is not just an individual reward.
 They also receive a point for their team (Bells or Owls) which get counted up as a whole school each week, and a counter in our ‘working together’ jar.
 When the jar is full the whole class receives a treat.

 In Key Stage 2 we no longer have ‘show and tell’ or a special bear….but we do have ‘Fluffy Friday’!!
 Where children can bring in one soft toy to join them in class for the day.

-The children’s well-being is of the utmost importance and we aim to create a happy, kind and healthy environment for all.
-If you have any worries or questions, please do not hesitate in coming to see us.
-You can message via Dojo but this is not checked regularly, so if it is something urgent, please email the school office to ensure we receive it straight away.
+The children’s well-being is of the utmost importance and I aim to create a happy, kind and healthy environment for all.
+If you have any worries or questions, please do not hesitate in coming to see me.
+You can message via Dojo but this is not checked regularly, so if it is something urgent, please email the school office to ensure I receive it straight away.

 Many thanks,